NoctuaLabs/noctua-android-sdk/README.md

 Your exported project is configured properly.
 Please restart Android Studio through File > Invalidate Cache / Restart, then click Invalidate and Restart.
-After the Android Studio restarted, all Gradle tasks are resolved.

 C:\Users\foobar\src\noctuagg-unity-postexport>